Fxztam/setup_pg_adb/livelabs/provision-adb/provision-adb.md

-# Provision Autonomous Database Shared Free Tier Instance
+# Provision Autonomous Database Shared Instance

 ## Introduction

-This lab walks you through the steps to get started using the Oracle Autonomous Database (Autonomous Data Warehouse [ADW] and Autonomous Transaction Processing [ATP]) on Oracle Cloud.
-You will provision a new ATP instance using the cloud console.

-*Note1: While this lab uses ATP, the steps are identical for creating and connecting to an ADW database.*
+This lab walks you through the steps to get started using the Oracle Autonomous Database on Oracle Cloud.
+You will provision a new ATP (= Autonomous Transaction Processing) instance using the cloud console, while the steps are identical with an ADW (= Autonomous Data Warehouse) instance.*

-*Note2: If you want to create an Always Free autonomous database, you need to be in a region where Always Free Resources are available.
+*Note: If you want to create an Always Free autonomous database, you need to be in a region where Always Free Resources are available.
 (Not all regions have Always Free Resources)*

-Estimated time: 5 minutes
+Estimated time: 10 minutes

 Watch a video demonstration of provisioning an autonomous database in Autonomous Transaction Processing (same steps apply to provisioning an autonomous database in Autonomous Data Warehouse):